 An individual academic portfolio should be prepared specifically for the position being sought.
-The Faculty requests that its length (excluding the list of publications, see 2.
-Research qualifications) does not exceed eight (8) pages.
+The Faculty requests that its length (excluding the list of publications, see 6.
+List of publications) does not exceed eight (8) pages.

 Please submit your academic porftolio in English.
 The portfolios are distributed to many parties (such as academic assessors and Department Council members) and so should not contain any confidential information, e.g., identity numbers, information about hobbies, etc. The portfolio is a brief, concise report of an applicant's documentable qualifications for a position.

 Reference to periods should include only the month and year, not specific dates.
 Past employment should not be reported with elaborate detail.
 Employment periods of less than a year may be combined under a single title, such as “Acting Professor (8 months in total), 2002–04”.